dshanske/indieweb-post-kinds/readme.txt

 add_theme_support('post-kinds');

 If your theme does not declare support, then the context information will be added to the content.
+It is assumed if your theme declares support, it is responsible for display.

+== Upgrade Notice ==

+= 1.2.0 =
+This version migrates data to a new storage formats.
+Backup your installation first as a precaution.

 == Post Kinds ==